 Recruitment advice for members

-Getting the best people in the right jobs is essential for any organisation.
+Appointing the best people to the right jobs is essential for any organisation.
 For councillors, recruiting to senior positions may form part of your public duty.
 Finding and retaining the most talented individuals will have a real impact on the overall performance and effectiveness of your authority.